 cave's formations during daylight hours.
 There

-It is a quarter mile through
+stream.
+From there its a quarter mile through

-the other side, another equally impressive opening.
+the exit, another equally impressive opening.

 Laughing Jaw and

 located nearby.
 The trails are marked and you can

 explore them on your own, or with a guide.

 also known as Thousand-Foot Falls, is believed to be the highest waterfall